cschpc/isc-student-cluster-competition-2025/Training/04-seissol/seissol_manual_installation.md

 ```

 **Modify the first line** to match where you want to compile your programs.
-In the example above, I am building all source codes in Mahti's $TMPDIR disk area, and installing all executables, libraries and headers into the "$SEISSOL_PREFIX" folder, under my username.
+In the example above, I am compiling all source codes in Mahti's $TMPDIR disk area, and installing all executables, libraries and headers into the "$SEISSOL_PREFIX" folder, under my username.

 *Pay special attention to the last three lines.* We want to make sure that the C, C++ and Fortran compilers we will pass by default to CMake will point to the MPI compiler wrappers on our system.
 The other variables are included to make sure that CMake knows where to look for the dependencies that we will start installing in the next steps.